-PPC is an ABCA corporation which, directly or indirectly through its subsidiaries, owns interests in a diversified base of long life energy infrastructure consisting of conventional oil and NGLs pipeline systems and related facilities, contract-based oil sands pipeline systems and related facilities and other terminalling, storage and hub facilities and services and infrastructure, and a midstream and marketing business including a 50% interest in an underground ethylene storage facility.
-The business segments of PPC are grouped for functional, geographic and accounting purposes into three categories: the conventional pipelines in Alberta and in British Columbia; the oil sands and heavy oil infrastructure; and the midstream and marketing business.
+PPC is an ABCA corporation which, directly or indirectly through its subsidiaries, owns interests in a diversified base of long life energy infrastructure consisting of conventional oil and NGLs pipeline systems and related facilities, contract-based oil sands pipeline systems and related facilities and other terminalling, storage and hub facilities and services and infrastructure, and a midstream and marketing business including a 50% interest in an underground ethylene storage facility and certain gas gathering and processing facilities.
+The business segments of PPC are grouped for functional, geographic and accounting purposes into three categories: conventional pipelines in Alberta and in British Columbia; oil sands and heavy oil; and midstream and marketing.
 See "Description of Pembina's Business and Operations" for a description of the business and operations of PPC and the other operating subsidiaries of the Fund.